farism9q/book-mate/README.md

 ## Overview

-This web application is designed to users to search for books, view book details, save their favorite books, and utilize ChatGPT for any inquiries about the books..
+This web application is designed for readers to search for books, view book details, save their favorite books, and utilize ChatGPT for any inquiries about the books..

 # App Architecture